 - Completion of at least 128 credit hours (credits), including at least 44 credit hours of upper-level (300- and 400-level) courses, with a cumulative grade-point average of at least 2.00, both on an overall basis and in those courses that meet major requirements.

 - At least 30 of the last 36 credit hours of academic work toward the degree at St. Mary’s College must be completed by credits earned from St. Mary’s College courses.
-With the permission of the assistant vice president for academic services, this provision may be waived for students engaged in departmentally approved off-campus learning experiences.
+With the permission of the Academic Policy Committee, this provision may be waived for students engaged in departmentally approved off-campus learning experiences.

 - The requirements for a major field of study